wbcsd/data-exchange-protocol/decisions/log/0026-async-request-by-default.md

 ## Consequences

-Although synchronous requests are still supported, asynchronous communication will be promoted to be the favored way of PCF exchange.
-This enables data provider to get the data needed to calculate non existing PFs and provide those as soon as they are available.
+Although synchronous requests are still supported, asynchronous communication will be promoted to be an equivalent way of PCF exchange and the favoured one to aks for not yet existing PCF values of a specific product.
+The async approach enables data provider to get the data needed to calculate non existing PFs and provide those as soon as they are available.
 On the other hand data consumers do not have to ask for a not yet existing PF over and over again, but can be sure to get this PF delivered as soon as it is available.

-Implementors will have to provide `Action Events` by default, whereas `ListFootprints` become optional.
-As the first change can be seen as compatible from a consumers view (breaking from a providers point of view), the second one is a breaking change for an API consumer.
+Implementors will have to provide `Action Events` by default, whereas `ListFootprints` return status codes are extended.
+Both changes can be seen as compatible from a consumers view (although they may introduce new features from a providers point of view).

 [^1]: [spec/v2/index.bs](../../spec/v2/index.bs)